 We use the tax basis of our various assets for purposes of computing depreciation and cost recovery deductions and, ultimately, gain or loss on the disposition of such assets.
 Our assets initially had an aggregate tax basis equal to the tax basis of the assets in the possession of the general partner immediately prior to our formation.
-The federal income tax burden associated with the difference between the fair market value of our property and its tax basis immediately prior to this offering will be borne by partners holding interests in us prior to this offering.
+The federal income tax burden associated with the difference between the fair market value of our property and its tax basis immediately prior to this offering.
 See "-- Tax Treatment of Unitholders -- Allocation of Partnership Income, Gain, Loss and Deduction."